technodelight/jira/README.md

 [![Build Status](https://travis-ci.org/technodelight/jira.svg?branch=master)](https://travis-ci.org/technodelight/jira)

-Do you use JIRA in your daily work a lot?
+Do you JIRA in your daily work?
 Are you a developer?
-Then this tool is for _you_!
+This tool is tailored for your needs!

-This command line application helps you to manage issue transitions, perform searches using JQL and assists time logging based on your recent git commit messages, with ease.
+This command line application helps with managing issue transitions, JQL searches and time logging based by leveraging your recent git commit messages.
-All in a highly customisable manner and with many useful add-ons.
+All in a highly customisable manner.

 This tool evolved into it's current state over years.
-I wanted to create a tool I can quickly and effectively use, without having to grab my mouse.
-It spares a lot of time micro-managing issues in Jira.
+I wanted to create a tool which I can quickly and effectively use in my day-to-day work.
+It spares a lot of time with micromanagement.

 # Quickstart guide

 ### 1. Get the phar

-  Check out the [github releases](https://github.com/technodelight/jira/releases) and download the latest `jira.phar`.
+  Check out the [GitHub releases page](https://github.com/technodelight/jira/releases) and grab your latest `jira.phar`.

-### 2. Make it executable and move to somewhere in your PATH:
+### 2. Make it executable and move to somewhere in your `$PATH`:

   ```
   chmod +x /path/to/jira.phar